5 Ways to Adjust to Online Therapy for College Students

 Finding a therapist who is a good fit can be exhausting, which is why continuing sessions with your hometown therapist while in college can be something you choose to do.However, this comes with its own difficulties.

 You may have been used to going to the therapy office near your home each week or logging onto Zoom in your own bedroom.
+For many young adults, the college experience is a transformative period filled with specific challenges such as academic pressures, social relationships, and personal growth.
 Now, you may have to navigate fitting therapy into your hectic schedule, figuring out where you can have enough privacy to engage in therapy, and learning to experience therapy in this new way.
+Many students turn to online therapy when their campus counseling center has a waiting list or limited availability.

 Here are some tips that can help adjust to this new norm while you start online therapy.